ba0o0/flight-airline-navigator/README.md

 - **Route Reversal** — Reverse the order of airports in any route.
 Can be applied multiple times.
 The route name updates to match (e.g. "Bangkok to Amsterdam").
 Nodes are physically rotated — not just data-swapped.

 - **Distance Calculation** — Total mileage is computed for any route using geographic coordinates (degrees north/west) via the provided `CalcDistance` function, summing leg-by-leg distances across the full route.

-- **Input Validation** — All menu inputs are validated and re-prompted if out of range, ensuring the program never crashes from bad user input.

 ## How use my makefile
 ```bash